-Baseline speed testing establishes standard baseline performance metrics.
-These baselines are often used to compare more advanced load tests when monitoring differences in performance under load.
+Baseline speed testing establishes standard baseline metrics.
+These baselines are often used to compare more advanced tests when monitoring differences occur in performance under stress.

 - Scalability testing

-Scalability testing typically introduces more and more users to the system over time to measure whether the system can scale up to meet user needs as load increases.
+Scalability testing typically introduces more and more users onto the system over time to measure whether the system can scale up to meet user needs as load increases.

 - Stability testing

 Stability testing may include a number of different scenarios that should always work, even after a system is changed.
-If stability tests begin to fail then either the system has become unstable or the stability test needs to be adjusted to handle changes to the system.
+If stability tests fail, then either the system has become unstable or the stability test needs adjustment in order to handle changes to the system.

 - Capacity testing

-Capacity testing identifies the maximum capacity of a website such as the highest possible number of simultaneous requests and then ramps up to that number by adding more users over time.
+Capacity testing identifies the maximum capacity of a website by testing the highest possible number of simultaneous requests and then ramps up to that number by adding more users over time.
 If the system successfully responds to all requests within the required time, the system has successfully passed a capacity test.

 - Stress testing

-A Stress test takes a capacity test a step further and continues to increase the number of simultaneous users until the system performance degrades or completely fails.
+Similar to a spike test, stress testing takes capacity testing a step further and continues to increase the number of simultaneous users until the system degrades or completely fails.